Beinsezii/bsz-cui-extras/README.md

   - `denoise` : Denoise amount for latent input.
 Recommend 0.3 for img2img/pixel scale, 0.6 for latent scale
   - `cfg` : CFG scale
   - `refiner_amount` : Refiner to base ratio.
 Requires refiner model and refiner clip to function
-  - `refiner_ascore_positive` : Refiner aesthetic score for positive prompt
+  - `refiner_ascore_positive` : Refiner aesthetic score for positive prompt.
+Ignored if refiner is not XL architecture
-  - `refiner_ascore_negative` : Refiner aesthetic score for negative prompt
+  - `refiner_ascore_negative` : Refiner aesthetic score for negative prompt.
+Ignored if refiner is not XL architecture
   - `sampler` : Sampler.
 DDIM or Euler needed for proper refiner usage
   - `scheduler` : Scheduler.
 Normal needed for proper refiner usage
   - `seed` : Seedy.